Integration Tests of Cockpit

 test/image-prepare

-This uses the default OS image, which is currently Fedora 39.
+This uses the default OS image.
 See $TEST_OS

 below how to select a different one.